Will-2332/digital-tuttor/README.md

 The application is designed to limit API calls to OpenAI's GPT-3.5-turbo model to prevent exceeding the rate limit.
 It also manages error states and displays appropriate error messages to the user.

-We'll fill in the other sections ("Project Structure", "Environment Variables", "Usage", "Contributing", "License") as we progress through this task.

 ---
 # Getting Started with Create React App